-Every virtual source in a room has its own set of variable parameters which define its simulated positional information, psycho acoustic properties, virtual acoustic properties and other options.
+Every source in a room has its own set of variable parameters which define its simulated positional information, psycho acoustic properties, virtual acoustic properties and other options.

 To edit the variables of a source in the Source Parameter editor, you must first be inside a room.
-Select the source you want to edit from the list on the left side panel of the Room editor by left-clicking on its index number.
+Select the source you want to edit from the list on the left side panel of the Room editor by left-clicking on its number.
 Alternatively, grab its ‘emitter’ object in the 3D room visualization (or just one of them, if the source is a multichannel group).
 When you select a source, the Source Parameter editor will pop up as a set of categorized groups with which you can alter the properties of the Virtual Source in the Room.

-A double-click on any Source Parameter dial will reset it to a SPAT default setting.
+A double click on any Source Parameter dial will reset it to a SPAT default setting.
 The default setting of a parameter is indicated around a dial as a larger tick than the other tick marks.
 Additionally, a range is graphically indicated between the default setting and the current setting of a variable parameter.

 ★ Use the defaults as points of reference in your spatial sound design.

 Each parameter has the possibility to store useful preset settings of your own choosing.
-Right click on a parameter dial, and a contextual menu will pop up.
+Right-click on a parameter dial, and a contextual menu will pop up.
 From there you can store the current setting to a Memory Slot, or Recall a setting from a previously saved memory slot.

 You can shift click on the Index number of separate sources to create an ad hoc edit group.
 When you have group Sources in this way, you can perform a number of group edit actions.
-When you Right Click on an ad hoc group selection, a menu will pop up where you can:
+When you right-Click on an ad hoc group selection, a menu will pop up where you can: